sakovitz/weather-delay-investigation-MBA-/code/functions/README.md

 📚 func_metar_df_module
 -----------------------
-`flights_processing()` - A function that returns a Pandas DataFrame containing Flights information.
+`flights_processing()` - A function that returns a Pandas DataFrame containing Flights records.
 This function transform a csv file with flights informations to a Pandas DataFrame.

 **Note:** The 'datetime' data extracted from ANAC is in the Brasília time zone (GMT -03), which is why the `flights_processing()` function convert it to Zulu time.